1delta-DAO/calldata-sdk/README.md

 ```

-Example usage for opening a position on Aave V3
+## Example usage for opening a position on Aave V3

+Open a position on Aave.
+The caller needs to ensure that the contract has enough permissions (e.g. via `debtToken.approveDelegation(...)`)

 ```Typescript